2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 1. The source and destination are in different zones of the same region of the cloud provider
 2. The source and destination are in different regions of the same cloud provider
-3. One of the source or destination is *outside* the cloud provider
+3. Either the source or destination is *outside* the cloud provider

 If the source and destination are within the same zone, no network cost boundaries are crossed and usually this costs no money.
 As a general rule,